Knowledge Base

 VPN (Virtual Private Network)

 A technology that creates a secure, encrypted connection over a less secure network (typically the internet), protecting data in transit and masking the user's IP address.
 Organizations use VPNs for remote access security, while individuals use them for privacy.
-According to security research, while VPNs provide important privacy and security benefits, they can also be abused by threat actors to hide malicious activity and bypass geographic restrictions when accessing dark web marketplaces or conducting attacks.

 Vulnerability

 A weakness in software, hardware, or processes that could be exploited to compromise security.
 Vulnerabilities can result from coding errors, design flaws, misconfigurations, or inadequate security controls.
-According to NIST's National Vulnerability Database, thousands of new vulnerabilities are discovered annually and assigned CVE identifiers.
-Organizations must implement vulnerability management programs to identify, assess, prioritize, and remediate vulnerabilities before attackers exploit them.
-Critical vulnerabilities affecting internet-facing systems require immediate patching.

 Vulnerability Scanning

 An automated process that identifies security weaknesses in systems, networks, and applications by testing for known vulnerabilities.
 Scanners compare system configurations and installed software against vulnerability databases to detect missing patches, misconfigurations, and security gaps.
-According to compliance frameworks like PCI DSS, regular vulnerability scanning is required.
-Organizations should scan at least quarterly, after significant changes, and prioritize remediation based on vulnerability severity and system criticality.

 W